jupyter-book/jupyter-book/docs/intro.md

 This website is built with Jupyter Book!
 You can browse its contents to the left to see what is possible.

-:::{admonition,tip} Learn more and get involved
+:::{admonition} Learn more and get involved
+:class: tip

 Jupyter Book is an open community that welcomes your feedback, input, and contributions!